 Application Details and Requirements

-If you mail your application it should be sent to the following address with the $60 application fee:
+The completed application form must be electronically transmitted to LSAC, or mailed to Temple Law School, on or before March 1, 2024.
+The application fee is $65.
+If you mail your application it should be sent to the following address with the $65 application fee:

 Office of Admissions